xiaoran67/xiaoran67/README.md

 ## 许可证

 [MIT](./LICENSE) License &copy; 2023-PRESENT [xiaoran67](https://github.com/xiaoran67)

 ## Disclaimer

-**IPTVnator doesn't provide any playlists or other digital content.**
+**xiaoran67 doesn't provide any playlists or other digital content.**

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->